Skip to main navigation Skip to search Skip to main content

 Dr Tim O’Sullivan received his BSc Degree in Industrial Chemistry from the University of Limerick in 1997.
 He then went on to do a PhD in natural products synthesis under the supervision of Prof. Lew Mander at the Research School of Chemistry of the Australian National University from 1998 to 2001.

-He worked as a postdoctoral researcher on the synthesis of Tamoxifen analogues with Prof. Mary Meegan in Trinity College Dublin from 2001 before taking up another postdoctoral fellowship with Prof. Pat Guiry in University College Dublin on the synthesis of novel Lipoxin analogues in 2003 .
-Following a period as research manager in UCD, he was appointed as Lecturer in Pharmaceutical Chemistry in the School of Pharmacy/Department of Chemistry/ABCRF in UCC in 2006.
+He worked as a postdoctoral researcher on the synthesis of anti-cancer Tamoxifen analogues with Prof. Mary Meegan in Trinity College Dublin from 2001 before taking up another postdoctoral fellowship with Prof. Pat Guiry in University College Dublin on the synthesis of novel anti-inflammatory Lipoxin analogues in 2003.
+Following a period as research manager in UCD, he was appointed as Lecturer in Pharmaceutical Chemistry in the Schools of Pharmacy & Chemistry in UCC in 2006 and Senior Lecturer in 2023.

 He is a member of the Royal Society of Chemistry, the Marie Curie Alumni Association and COST Action 'CA21145 European Network for diagnosis and treatment of antibiotic-resistant bacterial infections (EURESTOP)'.